 Now it will be easier not only for the end-users but for the operators themselves.

-In a statement to Online Poker Report, DraftKings unsurprisingly reacted favorably to this policy change:
+In a statement, DraftKings unsurprisingly reacted favorably to this policy change:

 “As sports betting and iGaming continues to expand across the United States, we are excited that DraftKings Sportsbook and Casino apps will soon be available to download for Android users via Google Play.”